MBV9510 – Biomolecular NMR Spectroscopy

 Basic knowledge of protein structure.

-Approved participation and laboratory journals.
-Final oral examination counting 100% after course ending.
+- Final oral examination counting 100% after course ending.
+Participation and laboratory journals must be approved befor the exam.

 Examination support material